 Deploying the NetQ servers in a cluster arrangement has many benefits even though it’s a more complex configuration.
 The primary benefits of having multiple servers that run the software and store the data are reduced potential downtime and increased availability.

 The default clustering implementation has three servers: 1 master and 2 workers.
-However, NetQ supports up to 10 worker nodes in a cluster, and up to 5000 devices in total (switches, servers and hosts).
+However, NetQ supports up to 10 worker nodes in a cluster.
 When you configure the cluster, configure the NetQ Agents to connect to these three nodes in the cluster first by providing the IP addresses as a comma-separated list.
 If you later add more nodes to the cluster, you do not need to configure these nodes again.

 The Agents connect to the server using gRPC.